 Bipolar disorder usually begins at an earlier age than depression and can even occur in childhood.
 But it is also an unpredictable disease that can emerge later in life.
-In one large study of people treated at Veterans Affairs hospitals, 25% of the more than 65,000 people with bipolar disorder treated during one year were age 60 or older.
-And in this over-60 age group, approximately 6% had new-onset disease.
+In one large study of people treated at Veterans Affairs hospitals, 25 percent of the more than 65,000 people with bipolar disorder treated during one year were age 60 or older.
+And in this over-60 age group, approximately 6 percent had new-onset disease.

-In a second study, about 10% of 1,157 people between the ages of 18 and 70 treated in an urban primary care clinic screened positive for bipolar disorder.
-Of those, 41% reported first being affected at age 40 or older.
+In a second study, about 10 percent of 1,157 people between the ages of 18 and 70 treated in an urban primary care clinic screened positive for bipolar disorder.
+Of those, 41 percent reported first being affected at age 40 or older.

 Overall, men and women are equally likely to suffer from bipolar disorder, but women may be more likely to experience the late-onset form.
 A study of 48 older adults with bipolar disorder showed that women were almost three times as likely to be in the late-onset group.

 About two thirds of people with bipolar disorder who recover completely from an acute episode have recurrent bouts of either depression or mania.
 Half of these recurrences tend to be manic, even when the first episode is depression.
 Although the average number of recurrences is four, this number can vary significantly from person to person.
 The episodes can be separated by weeks, months, or years.
 Over time, recurrences tend to happen more frequently, and they may become more severe.